 Mike Fuss: My name is Verizon.
 Can you hear me now?

-Jennifer Gurske: Yes.
-You're good to go.
+Jennifer Gurske: Yes. (laughter) You're good to go.
 Sorry about that.

-Mike Fuss: No. But my relationship with Garver goes back.
+Mike Fuss: No. My relationship with Garver's goes back.
 When I played baseball back in 1958 to 1960, in the Little League, I would cut through here from Fair Oaks Avenue.
-And there was a baseball diamond across, by the lake, a toboggan slide in the winter.
-So, we'd go over there.
+There was a baseball diamond across, by the lake, a toboggan slide in the winter.
+We'd go over there.
 I'd cut through here to practice, and I'd go here every day that we started playing ball in the summer.
-So then, later on, I got fire trucks, and I had to have a place to store them.
-So, Madison Silo--Garver's owned the building, but Madison Silo was operating a silo company [in the building].
-So, they said, hey, you can keep them here for $100 a month, and I had six of them at that time.
+Later on, I got fire trucks, and I had to have a place to store them.
+Madison Silo—Garver's owned the building, but Madison Silo was operating a silo company [in the building].
+They said, hey, you can keep them here for a hundred dollars a month, and I had six of them at that time.

 So, I stored them in the back here.
-And then, I was in the process of trying to get Old Fire Station Number Eight on North Street.
-Well, I finally got it.
-So, I moved those out of here in 1990, but we took a big photo.
-George Jackson of the [Wisconsin] State Journal took a photo of all the trucks outside, and he stood on this roof, just down a little bit, and he--his camera was down, and I was up on a ladder, aerial ladder, looking up at him.
-And then I had my elbow out--and that hid the building.
-So, it was all open.
+I was in the process of trying to get Old Fire Station Number Eight on North Street.
+I finally got it.
+I moved those out of here in 1990, but we took a big photo.
+George Jackson of the [Wisconsin] State Journal took a photo of all the trucks outside, and he stood on this roof, just down a little bit, and he—his camera was down, and I was up on a ladder, aerial ladder, looking up at him.
+I had my elbow out—that hid the building.
+It was all open.
 That was his idea.
-So, then, I got the station, moved in there, and then, my two uncles and my stepdad had another building here at Garver's, one down farther.
+Then I got the station, moved in there, and my two uncles and my stepdad had another building here at Garver's, one down farther.

 There's all kinds of buildings around here, metal ones.
-And they opened up a storage for cars and boats and everything, so it was called CDC, Chamberlain [assumed spelling], DeWeiss [assumed spelling], Chamberlain.
-So, that was that.
-But now, into the big history, I am the historian of the Madison Fire Department, have been since 1987.
-Well, I got into all this, and I remember all the fires.
+They opened up a storage for cars and boats and everything; it was called CDC, Chamberlain, DeWeiss [assumed spelling], Chamberlain.
+That was that.
+Now, in the big history, I am the historian of the Madison Fire Department, have been since 1987.
+I got into all this, and I remember all the fires.
 The first one was on December 3, 1946, and that was in the far west side of Garver's, the small, first, one-story building.
-And then, in 1964, they had another fire, and that was August 31 of '64.
-And I came here on my little Honda motorcycle.
+In 1964, they had another fire, and that was August 31 of '64.
+I came here on my little Honda motorcycle.

-I was 16-years-old, and I watched that fire, and Terry's uncle was here, on the aerial truck from Number Eight, my place, and he was operating that.
-And his dad and uncle were all, they were firemen, too.
-And two of them were on the B Shift, one was on the A Shift at that time.
-But then, the next fire was April 4, 1981, and that was in the back, here, and it might have been right here, I think, in this building, this part of it.
-And then, in 2001, May 5, they had the last fire, but the building was vacant.
-And that--I came from the VFW on Cottage Grove Road because I was playing in a band.
+I was sixteen years old.
+I watched that fire, and Terry's uncle was here, on the aerial truck from Number Eight, my place, and he was operating that.
+His dad and uncle were all—they were firemen, too.
+Two of them were on the B Shift, one was on the A Shift at that time.
+The next fire was April 4, 1981, and that was in the back, here—it might have been right here, I think, in this building, this part of it.
+In 2001, May 5, they had the last fire, but the building was vacant.
+That—I came from the VFW on Cottage Grove Road because I was playing in a band.

 I had my own band.
-And I got done a little after--well, right around midnight.
-And I took off, and I came this way, because I always go this way, back to my house.
-And I could smell the smoke.
-When I got up by Sugar Avenue, right there.
-And I thought, geez, that--and I go through the neighborhood and just, there was a strong smell, but I couldn't see anything.
-So, I drove around the neighborhood, but--well, I got home, and probably 15 minutes later, they gave the call for here.
-And that's what I was smelling.
-So, I got over here, and the whole, that end again, down there, that was really going.
-So, that was the four fires, and my association with Garver's.
+I got done a little after—well, right around midnight.
+I took off, and I came this way, because I always go this way, back to my house.
+I could smell the smoke, when I got up by Sugar Avenue, right there.
+I thought, geez, that—and I go through the neighborhood and just, there was a strong smell, but I couldn't see anything.
+I drove around the neighborhood.
+I got home, and probably 15 minutes later, they gave the call for here.
+That's what I was smelling.
+I got over here, and the whole, that end again, down there, that was really going.
+That was the four fires, and my association with Garver's.